 Education and Experience:

-An associate degree or its equivalent from a recognized college or university preferably with a major in computer applications and office technologies (CAOT), business administration, or a related field AND four years of full-time, paid experience providing administrative assistance to an executive or administrator.
+An associate degree or its equivalent from a recognized college or university preferably with a major in computer applications and office technologies (CAOT), business administration, or a related field AND five years of full-time, paid experience providing administrative assistance to an executive or administrator.
 Qualifying experience must have also included use of computer software such as word processing and spreadsheet.
-Two years of additional qualifying experience may be substituted for the degree requirement.
 Experience working with elected officials is desirable.